apprenticeharper/DeDRM_tools/ReadMe_First.txt

 For instructions, see the "DeDRM ReadMe.rtf" file in the DeDRM_Application_Macintosh folder.

 N.B.
-Mac OS X 10.4 users need to take extra steps befor using the application, see the ReadMe.
+Mac OS X 10.4 users need to take extra steps before using the application, see the ReadMe.

 DeDRM application for Windows users: (Windows XP through Windows 8)